School of Engineering Science

-Research about methods and tools to model and simulate human-product interactions, for the design of ergonomic products and workstations.
-This also includes human-robot interaction.
-Contact person: Dan Högberg
+Research into methods and tools for modelling and simulating human-product interactions for the design of ergonomic products and workstations.
+This area also includes human-robot interaction.

-Research about work related information, and development of methods for the design of industrial information systems, applying and contributing to knowledge areas such as cognitive ergonomics.
-This also includes human-robot interaction.
-Contact person: Peter Thorvald
+Research on work-related information and the development of methods for the design of industrial information systems, their application and contribution to fields of knowledge such as cognitive ergonomics.
+This area also includes human-robot interaction.

-Research about how smart textiles can be applied in industry to improve interaction, ergonomics and productivity.
-This also includes human-robot interaction.
-Contact person: Lars Hanson
+Research on how smart textiles can be used in industry to improve interaction, ergonomics and productivity.
+This area also includes human-robot interaction.